-Mastocytosis type IV is an acute form of this disease that is characterized by a cancerous proliferation of mast cells in the blood.
-Any of the four types of mastocytosis might qualify for Social Security Disability (SSD) benefits.
-However, type IV is the only kind currently approved for accelerated review and approval by the Social Security Administration under their Compassionate Allowance program (CAL).
+There are different types of Systemic Mastocytosis and any of them might qualify you for Social Security Disability (SSD) benefits.
+However, there is a rare and aggressive form that is characterized by a cancerous proliferation of mast cells in the blood.
+This type of Systemic Mastocytosis is called mast cell Leukemia (category IV).
+It is the only kind currently approved for accelerated review and approval by the Social Security Administration under their Compassionate Allowance program (CAL).

 - Skin flushing